strideynet/strideynet/README.md

 ### Howdy

 I'm Noah!
 My pronouns are he/him and I'm a software engineer who love all things backend/SRE/Ops.
 I work for Gravitational, building Teleport.
-Go (<3) and Typescript are my day-to-day languages, but I've used everything from C# to PHP!
+I write Go day-to-day, but I'm also comfortable with Typescript and Python.
+At a stretch, I can work with C, C++ and Rust.

 I have a blog (that I sometimes update) at https://noahstride.co.uk.